jamie120/ms3-eat-vegan-recipes/testing.md

 * Upon vising the site, I was presented with a link to see all recipes.
 This took me to a page full of different recipes.
 * I was able to select lunch as a filter for the recipes, this made it easy to find a suitable meal.
-* I know that my friends enjoy avacado, I was able to search for a recipe containing avacado easily.
+* I know that my friends enjoy avocado, I was able to search for a recipe containing avocado easily.

 #### User Story 4
 ##### As a previous visitor to the site, I want to edit a recipe that I added to the site on a previous visit.

 * Upon revisiting the site, I was able to search for the recipe I added easily.
-* In order to edit the recipe, I had to be logged in.
+* To edit the recipe, I had to be logged in.
 Although this was not clear initially.
-* Once logged in, two buttons appeared below the recipe image, edit and delete recipe.
+* Once logged in, two buttons appeared below the recipe image, edit and delete the recipe.
 * Once clicked, the edit recipe form appears with all the recipe information populated.
 I was able to easily edit the details and hit 'submit changes' at the bottom of the page.
 The recipe updated immediately.